-Republic Service's EMS is managed under the Corporate Environmental Compliance Policy.

-Our environmental compliance policy is implemented in the field through Republic operations with the oversight of our Corporate Engineering and Environmental Management Department.
-They are staffed with two Director of Field Operations who provide support to the local division engineering and environmental management activities.
+Republic Service's EMS is overseen by the Vice President, Engineering & Environmental Compliance, reporting to our EVP of Operations Support.
+This team is responsible for environmental compliance, engineering and environmental management.
+The EMS is managed under the Corporate Environmental Compliance Policy and is implemented in the field through Republic operations with the oversight of our Corporate team.
+The field teams are staffed with two Director of Field Operations who provide support to the local division engineering and environmental management activities.
 The company is now organized into 11 Areas, each with an Area Environmental Manager that oversees multiple Environmental Managers responsible for the implementation of the items described in the Corporate Environmental Compliance Policy.
 Environmental Managers also manage the services of several Environmental Specialists and Environmental Technicians within each Area.